 - Oregon: Employers are prohibited from publishing advertisements excluding the unemployed from applying.

-Washington, D.C.: Employers and employment agencies are prohibited from publishing advertisements excluding the unemployed from applying and are prohibited from discrimination on the basis of employment status, which has become a protected class.
+Washington, D.C. prohibits employers and employment agencies from publishing advertisements excluding the unemployed from applying and are prohibited from discrimination on the basis of employment status, which has become a protected class.

 It is very difficult to prove that an employer has unlawfully discriminated against an unemployed individual in the hiring process, since the employer could have decided not to hire the person for a number of other reasons.
 Consult with an attorney or anti-discrimination agency for more information.